Heather Connor: Powerlifting career

 Connor began powerlifting in 2014, originally competing in the 52 kilogram weight class.
 In 2017, she secured first place at the IPF World Classic Powerlifting Championships.

 In 2018, Connor deadlifted 182.5 kg at USA Powerlifting Raw Nationals, becoming the first female to deadlift 4-times their own bodyweight in an IPF-sanctioned competition, and claiming the highest wilks score by a drug-tested female with a score of 558.
 She would win the IPF World Championships the following year.

 At the 2021 USA Powerlifting Raw Nationals, Connor broke three American Records, squatting 143 kg, deadlifting 192.5 kg and totaling 408 kg.

 In 2023, Connor deadlifted 200 kilograms at the 2023 IPF Classic Powerlifting Championships, extending her record by 15 kilograms to claim third place at the competition.

 In 2025, Connor secured first place for the first time since 2019, defeating Tiffany Chapon who previous won for four consecutive years.
-Along the way, she deadlifted 212.5 kilograms for the win, and totaled 535 kilograms.
-Both lifts performed by Connor were an IPF open world record.
+Along the way, she deadlifted 212.5 kilograms for the win, and totaled 535 kilograms, both becoming an IPF open world record.